JerBouma/FinanceToolkit/README.md

 Here you can find a list of the available functions within this package separated per module.
 - **details**
-    - `available companies` - shows the complete list of companies that are available for fundamental data gathering.
+    - `available companies` - shows the complete list of companies that are available for fundamental data gathering including current price and the exchange the company is listed on.
 This is an extensive list with well over 13.000 companies.
     - `profile` - gives information about, among other things, the industry, sector exchange and company description.
     - `quote` - provides actual information about the company which is, among other things, the day high,